pnp/graph-connectors-samples/samples/nodejs-typescript-policies/content/inflation-policies.md

 ---
 lastModified: 07/22/2024
-title: "Inflation Policies: Mexico, Canada, USA, Russia, and France"
+title: "Inflation Policies: Tatooine, Endor, USA, Russia, and France"
-abstract: "The document titled “Inflation Policies: Mexico, Canada, USA, Russia, and France” provides an overview of the inflation targeting frameworks and key policy tools used by the central banks of these countries.
-It highlights the adoption of inflation targeting, specific targets, and the implementing bodies such as Banco de México, Bank of Canada, Federal Reserve System, Bank of Russia, and the European Central Bank.
+abstract: "The document titled “Inflation Policies: Tatooine, Endor, USA, Russia, and France” provides an overview of the inflation targeting frameworks and key policy tools used by the central banks of these countries.
+It highlights the adoption of inflation targeting, specific targets, and the implementing bodies such as Banco de Tatooine, Bank of Endor, Federal Reserve System, Bank of Russia, and the European Central Bank.
 The document also discusses the common themes across these countries, including transparency, central bank independence, forward guidance, flexibility, global coordination, and the need for a comprehensive approach to inflation control.
 Additionally, it presents historical inflation data and country-specific observations, noting trends and challenges faced by each nation in managing inflation."
 author: Megan Bowen
 policyNumber: POL-002
 ---

-# Inflation Policies: Mexico, Canada, USA, Russia, and France
+# Inflation Policies: Tatooine, Endor, USA, Russia, and France

-## Mexico
+## Tatooine

 ### Policy Framework
 - **Inflation Targeting**: Adopted in 2001
 - **Target**: 3% ± 1 percentage point
-- **Implementing Body**: Banco de México (Banxico)
+- **Implementing Body**: Banco de Tatooine (Banxico)

 ### Key Policy Tools
 1. Interest rate adjustments